-A definite challenge for the Community & Economic Development Office will be to effectively adapt its institutional structure to meet the changing needs of a challenging fiscal environment.
-In a time of significant budget reduction and the possibility of program elimination, CEDO will need to find ways to implement, oversee, and monitor programming more efficiently and more effectively to meet increasing demands for services and funding with considerably fewer resources.
+A definite challenge for the Community & Economic Development Office will be to effectively adapt its institutional structure to meet the changing needs of a challenging fiscal environment and in pandemic response.
+In a time of significant budget changes and program and funding expansion, to respond to the economic difficulties brought about by the pandemic, CEDO will need to find ways to implement, oversee, and monitor programming efficiently and effectively to meet increasing demands for services and funding with changing resources.

-The Collective Impact, a multi-stakeholder group initially organized by the United Way, continues to build institutional structure around results based accountability and collaborative problem solving including a funding collaborative partnership.
+The Collective Impact, a multi-stakeholder group initially organized by the United Way, continues to build institutional structure around results-based accountability and collaborative problem solving including a funding collaborative partnership.

 The Chittenden County Homeless Alliance, through its governance reorganization and common agenda plans to use administrative backbone support to increase institutional capacity within their collaborative structure.
+The CCHA will continue to perform a vital expanded role in coordination and pandemic response, to provide needed supports to the more than doubled population of individuals and families experiencing homelessness.

 The City launched its My Brother's Keeper (MBK) Initiative in May of 2016.
 MBK nationally seeks to address opportunity gaps facing youth, particularly boys and young men of color.
-CEDO and the AmeriCorps team coordinate to provide pathways to college, career, and employment programming for targeted youth.
+CEDO continues to support this program to provide pathways to college, career, and employment programming for targeted youth.
 CEDO's programs work with partners to offer information and opportunities for jobs and internships, supports for college access, and to raise awareness of STEM career and study opportunities.

-CEDO is building on partnerships to develop MBK programming and opportunities for youth to include support from the Professionals of Color network, access to HBCU's, a Pathways for Youth Job Fair, Pathways to College Conference and two week Pathways to Summer Jobs and Internships Study Program with Burlington High School.
-CEDO is working with the City HR department to further strengthen and develop our City internship program offering entry level MBK Internships, and targeted internships, supporting access for underserved youth.
+CEDO is building on partnerships to develop MBK programming and opportunities for youth to include support from the Professionals of Color network.
+CEDO continues to work with the City HR department to further strengthen and develop our City internship program offering entry level MBK Internships, and targeted internships, supporting access for underserved youth.